ordinals/openordinals/README.md

 ## About

-The Open Ordinals Institute is a 501(c)(3) public charity dedicated to nurturing and upholding a thriving ecosystem for the free and open-source development of the Bitcoin Ordinals protocol.
+The Open Ordinals Institute, a California nonprofit corporation in the process of applying for 501(c)(3) status, is a public charity dedicated to nurturing and upholding a thriving ecosystem for the free and open-source development of the Bitcoin Ordinals protocol.
 We are staunch believers in the essential role of free and open-source software for the future of the internet and the world.

 The Open Ordinals Institute is committed to supporting developers involved in